jcamp-code/vitepress-blog-theme/demo/guide/getting-started.md

 - Text Editor with [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax support.
   - [VSCode](https://code.visualstudio.com/) is recommended, along with the [official Vue extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).

 VitePress Blog can be used on its own, or be installed into an existing project.
-In both cases, you can install it with:
+You need to install both `vitepress` and `@jcamp/vitepress-blog-theme` In both cases, you can install it with:

 ::: code-group